The program for 2026 will be available here soon – in the meantime, feel free to browse the 2025 program.

 Nathalie L. Albert (Munich), Matthias Preusser (Vienna)

-The program for 2025 will be available for download here soon:
+The program for 2025 can be downloaded here: